masesgroup/KEFCore/src/documentation/articles/gettingstarted.md

 ---
 title: Getting started with KEFCore
-_description: Describes how to start to use Entity Framework Core provider for Apache Kafka
+_description: Describes how to start to use Entity Framework Core provider for Apache Kafka™
 ---

 # KEFCore: Getting started

-To use [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) you must have at least:
+To use [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka™](https://kafka.apache.org/) you must have at least:
 - an installed JRE/JDK (11+)
-- an accessible Apache Kafka broker (a full cluster or a local Dockerized version)
+- an accessible Apache Kafka™ broker (a full cluster or a local Dockerized version)

 > IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can change without notice.